CRM vs spreadsheet: 11 signs it's time to migrate from spreadsheets to a CRM

 When you put these two in a ring and let them fight, there’s obviously a clear winner.

-Spreadsheets are a huge step up from Post-it notes and email threads, and using a template like our SalesTable CRM spreadsheet template can help a small business get started with lead tracking and organize contacts.
+Spreadsheets are a huge step up from Post-it notes and email threads, and using a template like our SalesTable CRM spreadsheet template (for Google Sheets) (for Excel) can help a small business get started with lead tracking and organize contacts.

 That said, it just doesn’t have the mobility and features that a true CRM software does.